mindset-dojo/mindset-dojo.github.io/_forms/threshold.md

 If others cross through on their own, or you cross together, wonderful.
 If only one—or none—steps through, stay with what arises.
 [Reflect through Stillness Contemplation](../stillness-contemplation) on the edges and gaps that surface in you when another’s decision unsettles you.

 When encountering a threshold—whether it reveals itself naturally or is offered by someone else—begin with [Three Centers](https://www.youtube.com/watch?v=OuK3HOIfUiw): check your mind, emotions, and gut.
 If they are not aligned, inquire which center is out of sync and why.

 When alignment emerges, act.
 Cross.
-Don’t let the moment dissolve into hesitat
+Don’t let the moment dissolve into hesitatation! ⛩️

 ## Inspiration